TensorCruncher/youtube-chatbot/README.md

 * FAISS

 # Scope for improvement
+* Need to take measures to reduce latency
 * Youtube SPA behaviour needs to accounted for further, specifically playlist video change behaviour
 * Hit enter to send message and other quality of life improvements
 * Persistence of chats